Golden Horseshoe

 Underestimating Jones's greens

-The Gold Course's elevated, defended greens require high iron shots with enough spin to stop; bump-and-run approaches do not work here and visiting golfers discover this in the first three holes.
+The Gold Course's elevated, defended greens require high iron shots with enough spin to stop; Bump-and-run approaches do not work here and visiting golfers discover this in the first three holes.

 • !